4th Feb 2019 | ATT Pebble Beach National

 None of the courses are particularly long, all measuring less than 7000 yards, therefore players will be hitting plenty of wedges into greens.
 This element of the game needs to be working well.

 Top-60 on tour for par-5 scoring average

 There are four par-5s on each course used in the rotation.
 You have to take care of the long holes to have a chance of winning because they are the most scoreable.
-Eight of the last eleven winners ranked inside the top-60 for par-5 scoring average.
+Eight of the last twelve winners ranked inside the top-60 for par-5 scoring average.

 Top-60 on tour for birdie or better conversion

 Pebble Beach is a coastal track and relies on the weather for defence but in benign conditions it can be attacked; Brandt Snedeker won on 22-under in 2015.
 With a forgiving set-up to help the amateurs, there are birdies on offer.
-Ten of the last eleven champions ranked inside the top-60 for birdie conversion.
+Ten of the last twelve champions ranked inside the top-60 for birdie conversion.

 Top-60 on tour for scoring average

 Pebble Beach has provided the odd shock over the years, with Steve Lowery in 2008 the most notable but also Ted Potter Jr last year.
 Generally though the best come to the fore; nine of the past twelve winners finished the season inside the top-60 in adjusted scoring average.

 Odds correct at time of publishing: 19:15 4th Feb, 2019 but subject to change